Blog-foto-magazine de Rogério P. D. Luz,

 10 to 14 servings.
 Each of 14 servings: 336 calories; 84 mg sodium; 195 mg cholesterol; 23 grams fat; 28 grams carbohydrates; 9 grams protein; 1.35 gram fiber

-Rogério P.D.
-Luz, macaense, de Macau (ex-território português na China) radicado no Brasil, e autor do site Projecto Memória Macaense e o site Imagens DaLuz.
+Rogério P D Luz, amante de fotografia, residente em São Paulo, Brasil.
+Natural de Macau (ex-território português na China) e autor do site Projecto Memória Macaense e o site Imagens DaLuz/Velocidade.

-O tema do blog é genérico e fala do Brasil, São Paulo, o mundo, e Macau - ex-colônia portuguesa no Sul da China por cerca de 440 anos e devolvida para a China em 20/12/1999, sua história e sua gente.
+O tema do blog é genérico e fala do Brasil, São Paulo, o mundo, e Macau (ex-território português na China por cerca de 440 anos e devolvida em 20/12/1999) sua história e sua gente.

 Macaense – genericamente, a gente de Macau, nativa ou oriunda dos falantes da língua portuguesa, ou de outras origens, vivências e formação que assim se consideram e classificados como tal.